visionmedia/node-progress/Readme.md

   - `stream` the output stream defaulting to stdout
   - `complete` completion character defaulting to "="
   - `incomplete` incomplete character defaulting to "-"
+  - `callback` called when complete with the progressbar its only argument.

 ## Tokens: